FreeAndFair/Qubie/README.md

 ===

-What follows are the mandatory and secondary requirements imposed upon the *PQM*.
+What follows are the mandatory and secondary requirements imposed upon *Qubie*.
 Informal verification (in the traditional software engineering sense) of these requirements is accomplished by several means, including formal verification of properties of the system's specification and implementation, as well as traceability from the